VirtoCommerce/vc-docs/dev_docs/docs/custom-apps-development/vc-shell/Essentials/notifications.md

 const { moduleNotifications, markAsRead } = useNotifications("YourNotificationType");
 ```

-And if you want to see a toast thereof:
+To see a toast notification, watch the `moduleNotifications` and display the relevant notifications as toasts:

 ```typescript linenums="1"
 watch(